KOF: Maximum Impact 2: Regulation A

-An update to Maximum Impact 2, it was released for the Taito Type X2 arcade system in July 2007.
+A sequel (and update) to Maximum Impact 2, it was released for the Taito Type X2 arcade system in Japan on July 7, 2008.
 It is the only arcade release made for the KOF: MI series and includes Ash Crimson, Blue Mary, Makoto Mizoguchi from Data East's Fighter's History series, and newcomer Xiao Lon, who is a Hizoku Assassin like her agnate brother, Duo Lon, into its character roster.
-Regulation "A" is a remake of Maximum Impact 2, but with the classic 3-on-3 gameplay from the 2D KOF series added in hopes of winning over the series fanbase as well as new players.
+Regulation A is a remake of Maximum Impact 2, but with the classic 3-on-3 gameplay from the 2D KOF series added in hopes of winning over the series fanbase as well as new players.

 Despite the addition of four new characters, Armor Ralf has been removed, as have several stages, as well as the story and challenge modes from Maximum Impact 2.
 In addition, all of the characters have lost half of their outfits in both normal and alternate types.
 Some new music has been added, including songs from the original Maximum Impact and Sengoku 3, in addition to new alternate versions of existing stages and a new stage for Makoto Mizoguchi.

-The game was also released for the PlayStation 2 in Japan, on July 26, 2007.
-It was planned for release in the U.S. along with RA2, but was cancelled due to the timing of KOF XII.
+The game was also released for the PlayStation 2 in Japan, on July 26, 2008.
+It was planned for release in the U.S. along with RA2 and Maximum Impact 3, but were cancelled due to the timing of KOF XII.

 Regulation A2

-A sequel to KOF: Maximum Impact Regulation "A" was announced for the PlayStation 2 and Taito Type X2 at the Tokyo Game Show 2007.
+A sequel to KOF: Maximum Impact Regulation A was announced for the PlayStation 2 and Taito Type X2 at the Tokyo Game Show 2007.
 Many believed that the game was put on hold due to the development of The King of Fighters XII, but it was later canceled.

-The King of Fighters: Another Day

-The King of Fighters: Another Day is an animated series based on the popular fighting game series The King of Fighters.
-It was produced and animated by Production I.G, and revolves around the plot of KOF: Maximum Impact, along with some touches of the current storyline about Ash Crimson, who joined the MI gang in the arcade game, The King of Fighters: Maximum Impact Regulation "A".
-The ONA series was included with the Japanese release of Maximum Impact 2.